 Stella McCartney Converts to TIPA Sustainable Packaging Solutions and Highlights the Issue of Single-Use Industrial Plastic

 Continuing in the brand’s Ongoing Commitment to Sustainability and Eco Innovation

 “September 28th 2017.
 Staying true to Stella McCartney’s ongoing commitment to sustainability, the brand turns to the Israeli based start-up developer and manufacturer, TIPA for their breakthrough bio-based, fully compostable flexible sustainable packaging solutions.
 The brand has committed to convert all industrial cast film packaging to TIPA compostable packaging which is designed to break down into compost, a step towards a solution for the massive problem of plastic waste.
 In celebration of this ground breaking solution, the envelopes for the guest invitations to the Stella McCartney upcoming Summer 2018 fashion show on October 2nd in Paris have been made by TIPA using the same process as the compostable cast film.

 Plastics used for packaging, both food and non-food, account for a staggering two-thirds of the world’s plastic waste.
 And it takes over hundreds of years for conventional plastic to breakdown.
 Out of the nearly 300 million tons of plastic produced every year, half is for single use.
 Therefore sustainability solutions and eco packaging remains a critical topic for brands as it looks to eliminate and reduce plastic waste in all forms within the value chain, as well as meeting industry guidelines for biodegradability and self-regulation commitments.

-Stella McCartney stands by TIPA’s vision that plastic packages will become a natural part of our organic waste, and so nature won’t even notice we were here.
+Stella McCartney stands by TIPA’s vision that flexible packages will become a natural part of our organic waste, and so nature won’t even notice we were here.

 About Stella McCartney